Van life: Why a cast iron pot has a place in your road trips

 • meat or fish stews

-• potatoes, cereals or legumes
+• potatoes, grains, or legumes

 • fresh bread